gpstar81/GPStar-proton-pack/WAVTRIGGER.md

 NOTE: See below for more information.
 I used standard breadboard friendly header jumper cables to make the connections from the FTDI basic to the connectors I added to the WAV Trigger.
 Also note that the WAV Triggers have both a AUX output and/or 2 pins for audio output.
 You can use either or to connect to your speakers or amps.

 **IMPORTANT: You will need to solder the 5V pad on the WAV Trigger to enable 5V power from the device.
 After you do this, NEVER USE the BARREL CONNECTOR for power.
-We will be using 5V to power the Wav Triggers for both in the Pack and the Wand.**
+We will be using 5V to power the WAV Triggers for both in the Pack and the Wand.**

 ## Loading Audio Files